 Top Fifteen Travel Goals

 - New Zealand: For such a small country, New Zealand has an astounding amount of natural beauty.
 I want to go to the glowworm caves and travel up and down the country, taking in mountains and lakes.
-Like Australia, everyone I’ve ever met from New Zealand has made me want to visit even more.
+Plus, everyone I’ve ever met from New Zealand has made me want to visit even more.

 - Machu Picchu: One of the wonders of the world, and one of my top priorities in South America.
 I can’t imagine the work that went into building such a society on the top of a mountaintop, but I’d love to go experience it for myself!
 There are lots of other amazing sites in Peru that I could do as part of such a trip.

 - Argentina: The birthplace of the tango.
 World class wineries.
 Glaciers, penguins, and clear blue lakes in Patagonia.
 What’s not to love?
 Also, after Ecuador, I am convinced that South America is absolutely amazing.
 Clearly, I’ve got to get back down there, since it features heavily on this list.

 - Namibia: There are a lot of amazing countries in Africa that I want to visit, but Namibia captures the imagination in a way that few others do.
 The landscapes are utterly unique and I would love to explore this region.